fureyc/municipal-water-demand-forecasting/README.md

 ![Observed daily water demand with XGBoost and ridge predictions during the final holdout](reports/figures/final_holdout_observed_vs_predicted.png)

-*Observed and predicted demand from April 2025 through March 2026.
-Both fitted models track the annual cycle, while the largest discrepancies occur during abrupt increases, decreases and reversals.*
+*Observed daily demand and predictions from the final Ridge and XGBoost models during the April 2025–March 2026 holdout year.
+Both models track the annual cycle, while the largest discrepancies occur during abrupt increases, decreases and reversals.*

 Summer remains the most difficult season in absolute terms.
 XGBoost's summer MAE was 1.207 MGD, compared with 0.636 MGD during winter.